thombashi/releasecmd/README.rst

 1. Detect the package version
     1. If specified with the ``--version`` option, use that version
-    2. Retrieve the package version from an installed package
+    2. Retrieve the package version from an installed package if the ``--use-installed-version`` option is specified
     3. Find a file that defines the package version (``__version__`` variable)
 2. Creates a git tag using the package version information
     - Optionally signs the git tag with GPG if the ``--sign`` option is specified